-- Excellent knowledge of the RIA development procedure, as established by the Governmental Decision No. 23 as of 18.01.2019; - Familiarity with national and European legislation on risk-preparedness in the electricity sector; - Familiarity with Moldova TSO responsibilities and activity with regards risk-preparedness in electricity sector; - Strong knowledge of the Moldova's energy related official data; - Strong analytical and report-writing skills demonstrated by previous assignments; - Strong interpersonal and communication skills, ability to work with Government representatives, demonstrated by previous assignments; - Fluency in Romanian and good working knowledge of English.
+- Excellent knowledge of the RIA development procedure, as established by the Governmental Decision No. 23 as of 18.01.2019; - Familiarity with national and European legislation on risk-preparedness in the gas sector; - Strong knowledge of the Moldova's energy/gas related official data; - Strong analytical and report-writing skills demonstrated by previous assignments; - Strong interpersonal and communication skills, ability to work with Government representatives, demonstrated by previous assignments; - Fluency in Romanian and good working knowledge of English.
 Knowledge of Russian would be an asset.